Data protection

 In the event of a win, the following data will necessarily be processed

-First and last name
+First name and surname

-E-mail address
+your address

-Facebook profile info
+Facebook profile information

 VII.
 Information on the rights of data subjects